Bradley-B/canon/content/posts/sands-of-time.md

 The Mushroom Stroganoff Incident is just another symptom of a problem I've been running into for a while now.
 We talk about information on the internet as if it'll be around forever.
-It was drilled into our heads in middle school - "be careful what you post online!
-I'll haunt you!".
-Sure, some things are like that.
-That embarrassing thing you did in high school?
-That video can't go away fast enough.
+Parents and teachers echo "be careful what you post online!", but they don't talk about the other side of the coin.
+I grew up with the understanding that whatever goes up on the internet won't come down.
+Yeah, some things are like that.
+Embarrassing videos?
+Sure.
+Those can't go away fast enough.
 What if you're looking for something actually useful, though?
 Find it, bookmark it, go back in a few months... might as well have never existed.
-All information is just one culling away from being lost forever.
+Dead links are dead forever.
+All information is just one cull away from being lost, permanently.

 It's all ephemeral.
 Everything returns to entropy.
 Tablets erode, paintings fade, books decay, and bits un-flip.
 Unto dust shalt thou return.

-"So what's the solution?" you might ask.
-What, to entropy?
-Sorry.
-We can't reverse the laws of physics quite yet.
-We're trying to come up with mitigations in the short term, though.
+I think this is the main advantage of having a time machine.
+Imagine all the cool-ass shit we've lost to history that we could finally have back.
+What happened to the Roanoke Colony?
+What happened to D. B. Cooper?
+Who built stonehenge?
+And, most importantly, what happened to my fucking mushroom stroganoff recipe?

-The good people at the Internet Archive are making great progress, but they can't hope to capture *the entire internet*.
-As for myself, I'll do what any reasonable person would after they've been burned: trust no one.
+Until I get a time machine, I'll do what any reasonable person would after they've been burned: trust no one.
 I can't rely on any resource that I don't control.